lmaccagnan/lmaccagnan.github.io/weeklyupdates.md

 Currently, I’m facing a challenge with receiving responses to my outreach.
 I’ve used both LinkedIn messages and direct emails, but my “cold” requests haven’t been effective, even with  CSPB alumni.
 When I do have a prior connection, I’ve been able to connect successfully.
 I understand that response rates are typically low, but I’ve been surprised at just how low they’ve been.
 I don’t expect immediate replies, but waiting without any response makes the process feel frustrating because I don’t want to lose time before the end of the semester.

 As I reflect, I plan to revise the language in my emails, particularly the subject line, to make them more engaging.
 I also intend to increase the number of outreach attempts in the coming week.

+### Week 12:
+Last week , I continued reaching out to individuals to request informational interviews and have been experiencing greater success.
+I also began developing ideas for “prototyping experiences” within my current role and am currently awaiting approval to begin working with Power BI to explore data and create visualizations.

+Next week, I have two interviews scheduled and plan to continue reaching out to additional individuals for informational conversations.

+I am not facing barriers at this point.
+I recognize the semester is coming to end, but I will continue this outreach after this class.
+This process has proven to be valuable for my long-term growth, and I’m learning to release the pressure of needing to “finish” within a set timeframe.

+As I reflect on this process in a general sense, I am excited to have the opportunity to talk to people and explore the unknown.
+I’ve rarely given myself the space to do this kind of exploratory work before, and I’m grateful for the chance to step into the unknown.